to focus on your job, but...

 bundle install

-or composer require
+or composer require.

 Before Refine I was spending at least an hour a day searching for teams with certain subscription states and pupil numbers.
 Now it takes me seconds.